 Difference Between FCFF vs FCFE

-FCFF is the cash flow available for discretionary distribution to all investors of a company, both equity and debt, after paying for cash operating expenses and capital expenditure.
-Since interest payments or leverage effects are not taken into consideration in the computation of FCFF, this measure is also referred to as an unlevered cash flow.
+FCFF is the cash flow available for discretionary distribution to all company investors, both equity and debt, after paying for cash operating expenses and capital expenditure.
 FCFE is the discretionary cash flow available only to equity holders of a company.
-This is the residual cash flow left over after meeting all financial obligations and capital requirements.
-Thus interest payments or debt repayments are taken into consideration while computing FCFE.
+After meeting all financial obligations and capital requirements, it remains as residual cash flow.
+When computing FCFE, they take into consideration interest payments or debt repayments.
+They call this measure an unleveled cash flow because it does not consider the leverage effects of FCFF in computing interest payments.

 Let us study much more about FCFF vs FCFE in detail:

-Traditionally, while analyzing stocks, investors have focused on metrics like EBITDA, net income.
-While these metrics are significant for trading comps, a more accurate measure of company performance is the free cash flow (FCF) used in the discounted cash flow method (DCF).
+Traditionally, investors have focused on metrics like EBITDA and net income while analyzing stocks.
+The discounted cash flow method (DCF) uses free cash flow (FCF) as a more accurate measure of company performance, which is significant for trading comps.
 FCF varies from metrics like operating EBITDA, EBIT, or net income since the former leaves out non-cash expenses and subtracts the capital expenditure required for sustenance.
-FCF has also gained prominence against the dividend discount model of valuation, especially in the case of non-dividend paying firms.
+FCF has also gained prominence against the dividend discount valuation model, especially in non-dividend-paying firms.

 What is FCFF?